Abjiri/uminho-miei/README.md

 	<h1><strong>Software Engineering</strong></h1>
 </div>

-This repository contains the projects developed during my Software Engineering course, in University of Minho.
+This repository contains the projects developed during my Software Engineering course, at University of Minho.

 Below is a list of the curricular units within the scope of which the assignments were developed, as well as their respective grades.